Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Mobile Devices.md

 The purpose of assessing your knowledge and skills in this area is to be sure you know how to configure and install all types of mobile devices, including, but not limited to, laptops.
 This does not stop after the installation and configuration are complete, however.
 You must also be able to ensure continued connectivity for the end-users.
 Approximately **15%** of the questions on the **CompTIA A+ Core Series 1101 test** pertain to mobile device concepts.
 Note that approximately **75%** of these questions will begin with a **scenario**.

 The mobile computing environment is designed with higher tolerances than desktops or servers due to the space constraint.
 This can make repairing mobile devices difficult especially if the company designs the devices has little support for non-company repairs.

+# Mobility
+Mobility in information technology means the ability to access information electronically from different locations outside of the home or office.
+Mobile connectivity is limited only by the availability of cellular or data networks.
+Mobile devices have self-contained power in the form of rechargeable batteries, are generally small and lightweight, and do not rely on other connected peripheral devices, such as a mouse and keyboard, to operate.

+## Laptops
+Portable computers, that usually run full versions of operating systems such as Microsoft Windows, MacOS or Linux.

+Laptops can have the same computing power and memory resources as desktop computers.
+As shown in the figure, laptops integrate a screen, keyboard, and a pointing device, such as a touchpad, in one portable device.
+Laptops can be run from an internal battery or from an electrical outlet.
+They offer connectivity options such as wired or wireless Ethernet networking and Bluetooth.

+Laptops offer device connection options such as USB and HDMI.
+Laptops frequently have speaker and microphone connections as well.
+Some laptops offer graphic connectivity using different types of graphics standards, similar to desktops.
+However, in order to make laptops more portable, some peripheral connection options may require additional hardware, such as a dock or port replicator.

+In order to increase portability, laptops may sacrifice some of the advantages that are offered by desktop computers.
+For example, laptops may not use the fastest processors available due to cooling concerns and high power consumption.
+Laptop memory upgrades may be limited, and some types of laptop memory are more expensive than comparable desktop memory.
+Laptops lack the expansion capability of desktops as well.
+Special-purpose expansion cards and large volume storage often cannot be installed in laptops.
+For example, upgrading the graphics subsystem in a laptop is likely to be impossible.

-## Laptop Hardware and Components
+### Hardware and Components
 You must be able to **[install and configure]** the hardware and components of a laptop in a given scenario.
 You should be aware of the following hardware and be comfortable replacing it.
 Most laptop manufacturers provide service information to replace components like the battery, display, or keyboard

-### Hardware/Device Replacement
+### Replacement
 Hardware/device replacement in laptops differs from desktop replacements.
 Space comes at a premium and the **correct tools** should be used to disassemble and reassemble laptops and their components.
 Be aware of the main techniques and tools used to replace laptop components.
 Always check **manufacturer documentation** before attempting hardware/device replacement.

 #### Battery